waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 * *Chop Moves* are extremely important in 2-player games.
 Knowing how to perform a *Chop Move* in different circumstances is key to win maximum scores.
 * Note: When given the choice between skip discard or bombing off chop, it's always best to skip discard.
 * Please read the guide [here](Chop_Move_Guide.md).
+#### Chop Moves vs. Positional Clues
+* It is unlikely to have three critical cards in a row.
+Thus, if a player performs a move that looks like a *Triple Chop Move* through discarding or misplaying, they are trying to perform a *Positional Discard* or *Positional Misplay* instead.
+* However, in the variants where it is likely to have three or more critical cards in a row, any 2x One-of-Each, for example; players can agree to interpret this clue as *Chop Moves* instead of *Positional Clues* at the beginning of the game.

 ### Self Color Bluff Guide (by IAMJEFF)